ArcanaFramework/fileformats/docs/source/developer.rst

 of Pydra_ tasks, function tasks, Python functions decorated by ``@pydra.mark.task``, and shell-command tasks, which wrap command-line tools in Python classes.
-To register a Pydra_ task as a converter between two file formats it needs to be decorated with the ``@fileformats.core.mark.converter`` decorator.
-Note that converters that rely on any additional dependencies should not be implemented in your extension package, rather in a sister "extras" package named `fileformats-<yournamespace>-extras`, see the `extras template <https://github.com/ArcanaFramework/fileformats-extras-template>`__ for further instructions.
+To register a Pydra_ task as a converter between two file formats it needs to be decorated with the ``@fileformats.core.converter`` decorator.
+Like the implementation of extra methods, converters should be implemented in the sister extras package.

 Pydra uses type annotations to define the input and outputs of the tasks.
 It there is a input to the task named ``in_file``, and either a single anonymous output or an output